madc/Miki/readme.md

 $ php composer.phar install
 ~~~

-Visit the Miki. startpage in your broser and setup your first page.
-You probably find it somewhere like <http://localhost/path/to/Miki./web/>
+Visit the Miki startpage in your broser and setup your first page.
+You probably find it somewhere like <http://localhost/path/to/Miki/web/>

 Inside 'src/config.php' you can change the settings as you like.